wp-plugins/hulvire-aktuality/readme.txt

 = 1.3 =
 * Last proper working version.
-* Added settings - number of visible posts.
+* Added setting - number of visible posts.

 = 1.2 =
-* Upgraded some bugs and functionality.
+* Fixes some bugs and functionality

 = 1.1 =
+* Fixes some bugs and functionality

 = 1.0 =
-* Very first version.
+* The very first version - the basic construct of the plugin

 == Upgrade Notice ==